 What skills will distinguish an excellent salesperson from an average one in 2026?

-2. Recruitment or Development: Where Does Sales Mindset Begin?
+2. Hiring or Development: Where Does the Sales Mindset Begin?

-4. Hands-On or Hands-Off: What a Good Sales Manager Really Does.
+4. Presence or Autonomy: What a Good Sales Manager Really Does.

 Discover all our courses and workshops to address the most critical management and leadership challenges.